Need help with Clearing?GO TO CLEARING

 Sian Duffin – Student Support Coordinator at Arden University

-Everyone feels stress throughout their lives, but as a student it is a unique experience.
-Often more isolated from your usual support system, in a more unstructured environment, it can feel overwhelming and like there is nowhere to turn.
+Everyone feels stress throughout their lives, but as a student, it's a unique experience.
+Often more isolated from your usual support system, in a more unstructured environment, it can feel overwhelming and like there's nowhere to turn.
 Here are some of my tips for managing stress as a student:

 1. Acknowledge it.
 Pretending it doesn’t exist won’t help you.
 You may notice it in your body, symptoms of anxiety or depression can be present, you may have poor sleep or have issues with food, eating too much or too little.
 The first step to making a change is to admit to yourself that something has to be different.

 3. Address it.
 What are the practical steps you need to take to make changes?
-Think about what is in your control and what you need support with.
-Look for those sources of support, your existing network – even if you are far away.
+Think about what's in your control and what you need support with.
+Look for those sources of support, your existing network – even if you're far away.
 Look at the resources available at your university too, your Student Support Team will be there to listen and to signpost you to things that may help you.

 Dr Nihara Krause – Consultant Clinical Psychologist and creator of Calm Harm